alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 # Test libraries for Java Developers deliver stable features

 A unit test need to be simple and test just one scenario in isolated way.
-There are two Java libraries that help to do
+There are two Java libraries that can help you to do
 that:

 * Junit